kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

   - "/blog/release-notes-114"
 ---

 After a stop in the Land of Cherry Blossoms, we set a course for the Old Continent and the German city of Ulm.
 Such sudden changes of directions followed by long and challenging journeys are not entirely metaphorical when you think of Kyma, let alone this release.
 Ulm 1.14 was dominated by the leitmotif of Helm 3.
 We made our best efforts to ensure all our components are compatible with Helm 3, removing Tiller and related security vulnerabilities.
 As for the "twists and turns" part, Serverless underwent yet another transformation, this time switching from Knative Serving to pure Kubernetes resources.
-In addition to that, we bet once again on improving UX by enriching the Namespace details view in the Console UI, and introducing the new Runtime Provisioner dashboard, followed by the upgrade of the monitoring tool itself.
+In addition to that, we bet once again on improving UX by enriching the Namespace details view in the Console UI and introducing the new Runtime Provisioner dashboard, followed by the upgrade of the monitoring tool itself.
 Although extensive, this overview is not exhaustive at all.
 Keep on reading for a complete list of features brought to you by Ulm 1.14.

 <!-- overview -->